t-geindre/php-gpio/README.md

 Permissions make sense: it's bad practice to run Apache2 user as root.

-In order to blink a led without exposing you Raspbery Pi to security issues, just allow your `www-data` or your `pi` user to run the blinker.php script that blinks the leds for you.
+In order to blink a led without exposing you Raspbery Pi to security issues, we provide a simple linker php file, executable from the shell.
+To run this blinker with sudo permissions but without password inputting, just allow your `www-data` or your `pi` user to run the blinker script.

+With the solution provided below, only one blinker script is needed to manage all the leds, and your webserver application needs only one php file to be specified in /etc/sudoers.

 Edit your `/etc/sudoers` file: